Australian Red Cross Lifeblood

-Australian Red Cross Lifeblood, simply known as Lifeblood, is a branch of the Australian Red Cross responsible for the collection and distribution of blood and biological products in Australia.
-Lifeblood employs around 3,700 employees across scientific, clinical and support services, processing over half a million blood donations each year.
-Lifeblood is primarily funded by the Australian Government and state and territory governments.
+Australian Red Cross Lifeblood, is the national blood, milk, and microbiota donation and manufacturing service for Australia and is a branch of the Australian Red Cross.
+Australian Red Cross Lifeblood employs around 3,700 people across scientific, clinical and support services, processing over one and a half a million blood donations each year.
+Australian Red Cross Lifeblood is primarily funded by the Australian Government and state and territory governments.
+Its motto is "life is the reason", a nod to the beneficent motivations of voluntary blood donation in Australia.